 Arduino Pattern Code:

-Upload the Arduino code to your microcontroller (if you are using the D1 mini there are some extra steps here which I won’t go into now – a simple google search should sort you out)
+Upload the Arduino code to your microcontroller (if you are using the D1 mini there are some extra steps here which I won’t go into now – check out this tutorial here if you need to)

 The Arduino code uses the FastLED Library, you may need to install that before it will compile.